Nahienaena: Life

 In the Hawaiian language nā ahi ʻena ʻena means "the red-hot raging fires".

 Nāhiʻenaʻena was born in 1815 at Keauhou Bay, South Kona, island of Hawaiʻi.
 Her parents were Kamehameha I and Keōpūolani, the Queen consort.
 She had two older brothers, hiapo (first born) Liholiho, and Kauikeaouli, who later became Kings Kamehameha II and III.
 Nāhiʻenaʻena was the sacred muli loa (last born) child, and was trained for the immense kuleana (privilege and responsibility) that would accompany someone of such high birth.

-The young princess Nāhiʻenaʻena wearing her ahu’ula and holding a royal kāhili in 1825.
+The young princess Nāhiʻenaʻena wearing her ʻahuʻula and holding a royal kāhili in 1825.

 In 1825, the ship returned with the bodies of King Kamehameha II and the Queen Kamāmalu, who had died on a trip to London.
-Ship's artist Robert Dampier painted a portrait of the ten-year-old princess, dressed in a red feather cloak for the state funeral.
+Ship's artist Robert Dampier painted a portrait of the ten-year-old princess, depicting her dressed in a red feather cloak despite her actually wearing a European style black dress.

 Nāhiʻenaʻena was in love with her brother Kamehameha III and the chiefs strongly encouraged their marriage, but the missionaries were opposed to the union, calling it incest and therefore a sin.
 The practice of marriage between siblings in the royal family was considered a way of keeping the bloodlines pure in ancient Hawaii.
 Nāhiʻenaʻena's own maternal grandparents were half sister and brother.

 The missionary culture at the time meant that many people, including Nāhiʻenaʻena, practiced both Hawaiian and Christian beliefs.
 She practiced cultural traditions such as hula, but also drank rum just as the missionaries did.
 However, she showed rebellion and distaste for many Christian tasks.
 She would interrupt church services and openly defy missionary teachings.
 Although she and many others were fragmented on beliefs, she never fully converted.
 On her death bed, missionary wives tried to urge her to repent for her sins.

 She was eventually betrothed to William Pitt Leleiohoku I, the son of William Pitt Kalanimoku, Prime Minister of Hawaii.
 Kamehameha III tried to delay the wedding by insisting Leleiohoku be educated first.
 Leleiohoku and Nāhiʻenaʻena were married November 25, 1835, by William Richards at Waineʻe Church.